grafana/mimir/docs/sources/mimir/operators-guide/architecture/bucket-index/index.md

 [^1]: Ingesters regularly add new blocks to the bucket as they offload data to long-term storage, and compactors subsequently compact these blocks and mark the original blocks for deletion.
-Actual deletion happens after the delay value that is associated with the parameter `compactor.deletion-delay`.
+Actual deletion happens after the delay value that is associated with the parameter `-compactor.deletion-delay`.
-If a deleted block is fetched, query failures occur.
+An attempt to fetch a deleted block will lead to failure of the query.
-Therefore, in this context, an _almost up-to-date_ view is a view that’s outdated by less than the value of `compactor.deletion-delay`.
+Therefore, in this context, an _almost up-to-date_ view is a view that’s outdated by less than the value of `-compactor.deletion-delay`.